Trung0246/touhou_fangame_1/readme.txt

 -Trung0246: programmer, texture packer, create spell cards, and mantainer of this repository

-All resource, script library use from 3rd source made by:
+Danmakufu engine, image and sound, script library use from 3rd source made by:
--DarkKitsune, Snow,...
+-mkm, DarkKitsune, Snow,...